Esri/ogc-crs-wkt-parser/README.md

        processing an old-style PROJCS WKT string the PROJECTION name is copied into the CONVERSION name.

-   8. Underscores are allowed in keywords, but they are ignored.
+   6. Underscores are allowed in keywords, but they are ignored.

-   9. The following aliases defined in the WKT-SPEC are not allowed:

-          GEOGCS for BASECRS

-       However, WKT strings in the old syntax identified by the following keywords will be processed into a new-style object:
+   7. WKT strings in the old syntax identified by the following keywords will be processed into a new-style object:

-          GEOGCS     -> GEOGCRS
+          GEOGCS     -> GEODCRS
           PROJCS     -> PROJCRS
-          VERT_DATUM -> GENDATUM
+          VERT_DATUM -> VDATUM
           VERT_CS    -> VERTCRS
           COMPD_CS   -> COMPOUNDCRS

-   10. The ability to output objects in the old (19125) syntax is provided, although no checks are done to insure that the created WKT will be usable to create an equivalent object.
+   8. The ability to output objects in the old (19125) syntax is provided, although no checks are done to insure that the created WKT will be usable to create an equivalent object.